burkkyy/HopEngine/Testing/test_plan.md

 Once the functions relating to game objects are tested, the tester should comment out that code, then uncomment the aspects refering to the move plug-in and ensure that the plug-in performs without any errors for a square of each of the applicable sizes detailed above ($0.1$, $1.0$) and check that the program does not work for the remaining values above ($-1.0$, $2.1$).
 Next the square's color can be tested for each of the available options (RED, GREEN, BLUE, BLACK, WHITE).
 Finally, the tester should experiment with velocity values of $0.1$, $1.0$ and $2.1$.

 ### Table of all test cases
-a table of every test case and scenario to be applied, including for each: a unique name for the test case a short (one line) description of the specific requirement or functionality that test case covers the names of the files/programmed scripts/user-action scripts that contain the full data for this test case/scenario (any setup instructions for the test case/scenario, precise user actions in sequence and with every input value used, precise expected outputs/results)
-Note that the test cases/scenarios should cover both the handling of valid user behaviour/input and any error checking/handling the product is expected to perform.

 | Test Case     | Description 										| Code __(*)__ 					| Test Options |
 | ----------- 	| ----------- 										| -----------  					| ----------- |